 Your tortoise may feel uncomfortable sleeping with its head and legs exposed.
 So, it may choose to remain under the protective cover of its shell.

-Moreover, since tortoise shells don’t lose heat or warmth, they make a perfect cover against harsh weather.
+Moreover, since tortoise shells don’t lose heat or warmth, they ward against harsh weather.
 Remember, the more heat your tort conserves when sleeping, the more energy is conserved for other functions.

 Catch Prey